A System-Level Analysis of Conference Peer Review

-Our results indicate that having historical reviews follow submissions, or allowing the conference to limit the number of times a paper can be submitted, can help improve the QB-tradeoff.
-However, given that the improvement in the maximum conference quality is rather marginal, its main effect seems to be reducing the review burden.
+\emph{Institutional Memory.} Our results in \cref{sec:memory_policy} indicate that having historical reviews follow submissions, or allowing the conference to limit the number of times a paper can be submitted, can help improve the QB-tradeoff (\cref{fig:memory_policies}).
+However, given that the improvement in the maximum conference quality is rather marginal, its main effect is to reduce the review burden.
 The intuition is that with such a policy, the conference can be strict in the first few rounds and relax the acceptance threshold for repeated resubmissions so that only the good papers will be submitted and accepted more quickly.

-We note that due to computational concerns, our conclusion here is largely based on the ABM experiments in the simplest binary model.
-Given that there seems to be general resistance to the idea of review-following (perhaps for fear that a bad, but erroneous, review may bring bias to the following reviews and doom a paper's chances for a long time), even if these modest gains generalize, this idea is unlikely to be a game changer.

-In summary, our results provide the following insight: with an optimal de facto threshold, the conference can balance its quality and the review burden, even with a small number of solicited reviews per paper and with a memoryless acceptance policy.
-For any de facto threshold a conference would like to implement, a first-order concern is what acceptance policy to employ.
+In summary, our results provide the following insight: the design of the acceptance threshold should consider the de facto threshold it may induce.
+Being aware of the authors' best response, the conference can optimally set its acceptance threshold to achieve a near-optimal quality with a small review burden, even with a small number of solicited reviews per paper and a simple memoryless acceptance policy.